an2875/Tools-for-analytics-project/README.md

 ## Results:

 We achieved an accuracy of 67% with a percentage of stock correctly predicted as 85% with the linear regression algorithm.
 We were also able to achieve 61% accuracy and 64% percentage of stocks predicted correctly.
 Since the linear regression model approach was more accurate and identified a higher percentage of the stocks correctly, we have identified linear regression model as the final model to predict stocks using the sentiment of tweets.

+## Files:

+In the Github, we have the following files need to be downloaded:

+requirements.txt -- specifies which packages to be installed and imported Tweet stream.xlsx -- which contains only apple tweets google-stream1.xlsx -- which contained only google tweets NRC-emotion-lexicon-wordlevel-alphabetized-v0.92.txt -- the NRC Emotion Lexicon used to do sentiment analysis final_data.csv -- final data set we have comed up with after data cleaning and combination Linear Regression.png -- linear regression mode output image Random Forest.png -- random forest model output image Project code-data tables and preprocessing.ipynb -- processed raw data to come up with final dataset Data Visualization Code.ipynb -- graphs we have drawn and codes Regression_Machine_learning_on_sentiment.ipynb -- Machine Learning code